 Winter Jazzfest (Photo source: Collected)

 Winter in New York is always accompanied by a series of vibrant festivals and events such as Winter Jazzfest, Broadway Week or Restaurant Week.
-This is an opportunity for you to enjoy top-notch art performances or explore the city's diverse cuisine.
+This is the opportunity for you to enjoy top-notch art performances or explore the diverse cuisine of the city.

 Traveling to New York in winter at festivals is not only a cultural experience, but also helps you understand more about the life and style of local people.